Disclaimer: I, obviously, do not own Inuyasha or the characters belonging to the show…

 "Inuyasha."
-A deep, silken voice touched the quiet bedroom from where its white-haired owner lay curled around a slighter white-haired man who grunted in response to his name.
+A deep, silken voice touched the quiet bedroom from where its owner lay curled around a smaller male, their shockingly white, long hair standing out in stark contrast against the black sheets both men were tangled in.
 Silence followed and sat easily in the cool, crisp autumn morning that the sun had yet risen to meet.

 "Whaddaya want, Sesshoumaru?"
 The smaller male, Inuyasha, mumbled at long last, his gruff voice nearly lost with sleep.